tytydraco/yessleep/out/Im_blind_and_operate_an_elevator_for_a_living_My_passengers_keep_disappearing.md

 —

-A few weeks later, after the authorities had done a full sweep of the basement, and cleared out all traces of the building' old laboratory, I found myself once again back in the manager's office.
+A few weeks later, after the authorities had done a full sweep of the basement, and cleared out all traces of the building's old laboratory, I found myself once again back in the manager's office.

 "Mr. Owens.
 This is the last time I'm gonna tell you this!"
 Jane joked, as I heard her recline back in what was once Mr. Winfred's chair, having been named interim manager since her boss's recent and... ironic... prison sentencing.